 TIF Study 2017

-- Presence of structures below minimum code standards - 29 buildings (58%)
+- Structures below code standards – 58% of buildings impacted

-- Excessive land coverage & overcrowding of community facilities - 51 tax parcels (62%) are impacted by this factor
+- Excessive land coverage and overcrowding of structures and community facilities – 61% of tax parcels impacted

 Taxing Districts within the Proposed Project Area

 - Lake County.
 The County has principal responsibility for the protection of persons and property, the provision of public health services and the maintenance of County highways.

 - City of Highland Park.
 The City is a home rule municipality that is responsible for the provision of a wide range of municipal services, including police, fire, capital improvements and maintenance, water supply and distribution, sanitation service and building, housing and zoning codes, and the maintenance of City streets.

 - City of Highland Park Library District.
 The Highland Park City Council adopted an ordinance establishing the Highland Park Public Library on September 14, 1887.

 - Park District of Highland Park.
 Established in 1909, the Park District owns and manages more than 700 acres of land in 44 park areas.
 The District provides a full range of indoor and outdoor recreational activities to more than 30,000 residents in the City of Highland Park and a small portion of the Village of Deerfield.